graphcommerce-org/graphcommerce/.changeset/mean-clocks-share.md

 '@graphcommerce/magento-cart-pickup': patch
 ---

-Disabled Ripple on all ActionCard ‘Select’ and ‘Change’ so the rendering is more subtle during checkout.
+Disabled ripple animations on all ActionCard ‘Select’ and ‘Change’ so the rendering is more subtle during checkout.